This pineapple dump cake is an easy recipe for those times when you don’t have much time but you want a sweet treat.

 Or if you have vanilla wafers, you can use them instead of a cake mix.
 Just make sure to crush them in a food processor first.

 You can also make this a cherry pineapple dump cake recipe by substituting a can of cherry pie filling for one of the cans of pineapple.
+This is super easy, and the payoff is tremendous.

 How to Make a Pineapple Dump Cake